 Qualifying for a mortgage vs a HELOC is very similar.
 It is a little harder to get approved for a HELOC because the maximum Loan-to-Value (LTV) is 65 percent unless there is a mortgage component.
 Homeowners used to be able to obtain a HELOC with a maximum LTV of 80 percent.
 The limitations of a HELOC remove this type financing from the list of options for those who don’t have enough saved for a down payment or enough equity in their homes.

 While a line of credit only requires an interest only payment, when the lender calculates this into debt servicing they will also include a principal payment just like a normal mortgage to confirm whether you qualify.
 The bottom line is that while the flexibility may seem appealing – the real impact to your wealth when you consider the missed principal repayment and the higher rate are a disaster.

 The qualifying rate for HELOCs and variable rate mortgages is similar.
 You’ll have to qualify at a higher rate known as the qualifying rate.
 Even though you can afford the lower rate of variable rate mortgages, you’ll have to qualify at the lender’s posted five-year rate, which can be a lot higher.
 The qualifying rate is to ensure you can handle higher payments if and when rates go up.
 Make sure you’ll qualify for the amount you want before you consider this strategy.

 If you’re interested in reducing your interest rates today or would like a complimentary review, then please give me a call and I will always be happy to help.
-Give us a call today at 416-410-9905.
+You can email me us at firstname.lastname@example.org or give us a call today at 416-410-9905.